Inflectra/kronodesk-documentation/docs/Administration_Guide/System Settings.md

 to display to the user.
 These are displayed in the footer of the application.

-[Page Texts:\
-]{.underline}This is a list of links to pages that have inline editors to edit and adjust how the pages look to users viewing the pages.
+Page Texts: This is a list of links to pages that have inline editors to edit and adjust how the pages look to users viewing the pages.

-Page Javascript:\
+Page Javascript:
 This allows the administrator to add some script to execute on every page.
 All pages will run the Javascript entered here, except for Administration pages.
 This would be used to enter in Analytics trackers